 How much power will the Samsung Galaxy Note 10 pack?

-We'll almost certainly see familiar tech in the Galaxy Note 10.
-The Galaxy S10 has Samsung's Exynos 9820 chip in Europe and some other places, and the Qualcomm Snapdragon 855 in the U.S. and certain other territories.
+We figured that we would see familiar tech in the Galaxy Note 10.
+The Galaxy S10 has Samsung’s Exynos 9820 chip in Europe and some other places, and the Qualcomm Snapdragon 855 in the U.S. and certain other territories.

 What kind of cameras will the Samsung Galaxy Note 10 have?